IndrajeetPatil/ggstatsplot/README.md

 <img src="man/figures/README-ggbetweenstats2-1.png" width="100%" />

 In case of a parametric t-test, setting `bf.message = TRUE` will also attach results from Bayesian Student’s *t*-test.
-That way, if the null hypothesis can’t be rejected with the NHST approach, the Bayesian approach can help index evidence in favor of the null hypothesis (i.e., `BF01`).
+If the null hypothesis can’t be rejected with the NHST approach, the Bayesian approach can help index evidence in favor of the null hypothesis (i.e., `BF01`).

 By default, Bayes Factor quantifies the support for the alternative hypothesis (H1) over the null hypothesis (H0) (i.e., `BF10` is